MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-2/compiler-error-c3077.md

  You cannot declare a finalizer in a native or value type.

- For more information, see [Destructors and Finalizers in Visual C++](../../misc/destructors-and-finalizers-in-visual-cpp.md).
+ For more information, see [Destructors and finalizers in How to: Define and consume classes and structs (C++/CLI)](../../dotnet/how-to-define-and-consume-classes-and-structs-cpp-cli.md#BKMK_Destructors_and_finalizers).

 ## Example
  The following sample generates C3077.